Five Things To Know About Landmark UK Vaccine - UrduPoint

 - Chimpanzees - The vaccine is "virus-vectored", meaning it is a version of a virus that normally infects chimpanzees and has been modified with a portion of the Covid-19 coronavirus called the "spike protein" to fire the immune system.

-Once in human cells, the vaccine should help stimulate the production of antibodies that recognizee the virus.
+Once in human cells, the vaccine should help stimulate the production of antibodies that recognise the virus.

 The vaccine is "safe and effective", according to data published by The Lancet medical journal on December 8, with only one of the of the 23,754 volunteers who participated in the trials experiencing "possibly-related severe side effects".

-This was a case of rare neurological condition transverse myelitis that forced the temporary suspension of trials.
+This was a case of a rare neurological condition, transverse myelitis, that forced the temporary suspension of trials.

-The efficacy of the AstraZeneca/Oxford vaccine was 90 percent for volunteers who first received only a half-dose and then a full dose one month later, but only 62 percent for another group that was vaccinated with two full doses one month apart.
+The efficacy of the AstraZeneca/Oxford vaccine was 90 percent for volunteers who first received only a half dose and then a full dose one month later, but only 62 percent for those in another group who were vaccinated with two full doses one month apart.